data-lessons/SQL-business/_episodes/03-sql-aggregation.md

 from several places before showing it to you.

 Creating a view from a query requires to add `CREATE VIEW viewname AS` before the query itself.
-For example, imagine that my project only covers the data gathered during the May of 2017.
-That query would look like:
+For example, imagine that we are doing a project that only need the data during the May of 2017.
+We can query by:

     SELECT * FROM invoice_info
     WHERE Date BETWEEN "2017-05-01" AND "2017-05-31"
     ORDER BY Date;

-But we don't want to have to type that every time we want to ask a question about that particular subset of data.
+But we don't want to type that every time we want to ask a question about that particular subset of data.
 Hence, we can benefit from a view:

     CREATE VIEW May_2017 AS